 - Disney Villain Death: He falls to his death in The Grid, at least in Riku's story.
 He may have survived in Sora's story.

-- Face Heel Turn: As Rinzler in The Grid.
+- Face-Heel Turn: As Rinzler in The Grid, though not by choice.

 - Fighting Your Friend: As Rinzler.